fabianoflorentino/certificate-validate/README.md

 | "daysLeft" | Days left to expire the certificate |
 | "crl" | Certificate Revocation List of the certificate |

-**OBS**: daysLeft is not part of the RFC, it is calculated based on the notBefore and notAfter fields.
+**OBS**: daysLeft is not part of the RFC, it is calculated based on the current date and notAfter field.

 ```shell
 docker exec -it <CONTAINER NAME> cat /app/certificate.log